BeamIO-Inc/algorithm_toolkit/docs/quick_start.rst

 Prerequisites
 -------------

-The example project requires `NumPy <http://www.numpy.org/>`_ in order to work.
+The example project has some additional dependencies, including `NumPy <http://www.numpy.org/>`_, in order to work.
 If you're on a Linux machine, you can install the example project and it will handle this dependency for you.

 However, if you're on a Mac or Windows machine, installing NumPy is more complicated.